-U.S. Transportation Department probes FAA approval of 737 MAX - WSJ

-Boeing did not immediately respond to a request for comment.
-The Federal Aviation Administration declined to comment.

-Two government officials briefed on the matter told Reuters it would not be surprising for the Transportation Department to investigate a major safety issue but could not immediately confirm the report.
+Ethiopia says crash black boxes show similarities to Lion Air accident

-Earlier in the day, Ethiopia said the Ethiopian Airlines crash had “clear similarities” with the Lion Air crash, according to initial analysis of the black boxes recovered from the wreckage.
+ADDIS ABABA/WASHINGTON (Reuters) - Ethiopia said on Sunday the crash of an Ethiopian Airlines plane that killed 157 people had “clear similarities” with October’s Lion Air crash, revealed by initial analysis of the black boxes recovered from the wreckage of the March 10 disaster.

-Concern over the plane’s safety has caused aviation authorities worldwide to ground the model, wiping billions of dollars off Boeing’s market value.
+Both planes were MAX 8s, and both crashed minutes post take-off after pilots reported flight control problems.
+Concern over the plane’s safety has caused aviation authorities to ground the model, wiping billions of dollars off Boeing’s market value.

 “It was the same case with the Indonesian (Lion Air) one.
 There were clear similarities between the two crashes so far,” Ethiopian transport ministry spokesman Muse Yiheyis said.